nrk-necro/Pathway-Static-RAG-Application-with-Streamlit-UI/README.md

 ## Overview

-This application combines the power of Pathway's real-time document indexing and retrieval capabilities with a user-friendly Streamlit interface.
+This application combines the Pathway's document indexing and data retrieval capabilities with a user-friendly Streamlit interface.
 It uses the Gemini API for natural language processing tasks such as question answering and text summarization, providing an always up-to-date knowledge base for your LLM without the need for separate ETL processes.

 ## Features